asfalots/dispatch/docs/configuration/plugins/slack.md

 #### `SLACK_API_BOT_TOKEN` \[secret: True\]

-> Bot Token used to communicate with the Slack API.
+> Client Secret used to communicate with the Slack API.

 #### `SLACK_SIGNING_SECRET` \[secret: True\]